 - A tuxedo suit is great for a black tie event when worn with a camisole, pearls and patent leather pumps.
 Marlene Dietrich is the big style icon for the look.

 - Leather Bermuda shorts look stylish with sheer black panty hose or black tights in winter.
-More on styling leather shorts in the guide at the link.
+More on styling leather shorts.

 - Bomber jacket